yktoo/yktoo.com/content/blog/0310/index.en.md

 ### … and payrolling {#payrolling}

-The [payrolling][wiki:nl:Payrolling] construction is standing a bit apart in this story.
+The {{< wiki "Payrolling" "nl" "payrolling" >}} construction is standing a bit apart in this story.
 Payrolling is not a type of business entity, nor is it entrepreneurship from the legal point of view.
 But in fact it's very close to running a one-man business.

 In this scheme you get hired by a payroll service company ({{< fl "payrollbedrijf" >}}) on the conditions that you find work for yourself, as well as get paid from whatever you've earned.
 The company is in its turn responsible for all ongoing administration and accounting.
 It also *pays your social contributions*, which is somewhat reducing your income.
 And, of course, it charges you for its service.